Growth of regular partitions 4: strong regularity and the pairs partition: Tools

-In other words, $H$ has $G$-dimension at least $n$ if $H$ contains an $(n,\Gamma)$-blowup of $G$ for all choices of $\Gamma$ on $n$ vertices.
+In other words, $H$ has $G$-dimension at least $n$ if $H$ contains an $(n,\Gamma)$-blowup of $G$ for all choices of $\Gamma$ with vertex sets of size at most $n$.
 The concept of $G$-dimension for specific values of $G$ has implicitly appeared in previous papers by the author \cite{Terry.2022} and by the author and Wolf \cite{Terry.2021a,Terry.2021b}.
-These works leverage the fact that $\VC_2$-dimension can be recharacterized in the form of $U_{bg}(k)$-dimension.
-An analogous relationship exists between the bigraph $H(k)$ (see Definition \ref{def:hk}) and a notion called the \emph{functional order property}, which was also used in \cite{Terry.2021a,Terry.2021b, Aldaim.2023}.
-In this paper, we are interested in $G$-dimension where $G$ ranges over certain collections of irreducible bigraphs, which necessitates the more general definition above.
+These works leverage the fact that $\VC_2$-dimension can be recharacterized in the form of $U_{bg}(k)$-dimension (we also reprove this in the next section, see Lemma \ref{lem:2.12a}).
+An analogous relationship exists between the bigraph $H(k)$ (see Definition \ref{def:hk}) and a notion called the \emph{functional order property}, which was studied in \cite{Terry.2021a,Terry.2021b, Aldaim.2023}.
+In this paper, we are also interested in $G$-dimension where $G$ ranges over certain collections of irreducible bigraphs, which necessitates the more general definition above.
+This is also the motivation for the following definition, which extends the notion of ``$G$-dimension" to hereditary classes.

+\begin{definition} Given a hereditary $3$-graph property $\calH$ and a bigraph $G$, define the \emph{$G$-dimension of $\calH$} as follows.
+We say $\calH$ has infinite $G$-dimension if for all $m$, there is some element of $\calH$ with $G$-dimension $m$.
+Otherwise, the $G$-dimension of $\calH$ is the maximum integer $m$ so that some element in $\calH$ has $G$-dimension $m$. \end{definition}

+We now define an auxiliary class associated to a hereditary property $\calH$, based on the notion of $G$-dimension.
+This can be seen as an analogue of the $\calB_{\calH}$ classes used in Part 2 of this series, although the actual definitions are distinct (see Definition 3.24 in \cite{Terry.2024b}).

+\begin{definition} Define $\calB_{\calH}$ to be the class of irreducible bigraphs $G=(U,V;E)$ so that $\calH$ has infinite $G$-dimension. \end{definition}

+In other words, $\calB_{\calH}$ consists of the irreducible bigraphs $G$ so that arbitrary blowups of $G$ appear in $\calH$ (in the sense of Definition \ref{def:blowup2}).
+We will show that when $\calB_{\calH}$ contains finitely many graphs up to isomorphism, then $L_{\calH}$ is constant, and otherwise, $L_{\calH}$ is at least polynomial.
+This will characterize the constant to polynomial jump.